 Neurogenic Claudication (NC)

-In normal spinal canals extending the back (arching) reduces the size of the canal by 9%, but in stenotic canals this can be up to 67%.
+In normal spinal canals extending the back (arching) reduces the size of the canal by 9%, but in stenotic canals, this can be up to 67%.
 The narrower the canal is, the worse the effect of spinal extension in narrowing that canal further.
+Sitting and bending forward allows the spinal canal to increase its diameter and relieves symptoms to some degree.

 Patients typically then sit down or lean forward on an object.
 Leg symptoms affect around 90% of people with stenosis and patients commonly report tingling and numbness.